This Pumpkin Gingerbread Pudding recipe is a partnered post on behalf of VSL#3.

 - Preheat oven to 350 degrees.

 - Grease a 7 x 10-inch pan heavily with the melted butter.
-Distribute cubed bread in the pan, and set aside.
+Distribute cubed bread into the pan, and set aside.

 - In a medium-sized mixing bowl, combine the remaining ingredients stirring in the milk last.